October Cohort

 You are not there as a medical professional.
 There is no chart.
 No protocol.
 No family member watching you for signs of hope or waiting for you to get it wrong.

 We show up.
 We sit with someone.
 We hold a hand.
 We teach when asked.
 Some of us go all in.
 Many of us are there running low on the things that mattered to us.
-We are gived out.
 So we help where help is needed and we witness where it isn't.

 And somewhere in that — without trying, without forcing it — something begins to move in you.